Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

 # Troubleshooting

-Commit-Boost was recently audited and going through a phased approach for validators to move to production.
 If you find any or have any question, please reach out on [X (Twitter)](https://x.com/Commit_Boost).
 If there are any security related items, please see [here](https://github.com/Commit-Boost/commit-boost-client/blob/main/SECURITY.md).

 ---